Trisnox/Lost-Saga-AFK-Auto-Solver/README.md

 # Lost-Saga-AFK-Auto-Solver
-Macro untuk menyelesaikan mtk yang disebabkan oleh afk.
-Sebagai alternatif untuk rtl.

-Setelah script dijalankan, script akan screenshot setiap beberapa detik yang ditentukan, jika menemukan box mtk maka script ini akan membaca dan menjawab pertanyaan tersebut.
+A macro to solve math that were caused by afk/speedhack/lobby lock.
+As an alternative for rtl (ritual).

+After the script has been run, it will take a screenshot after each interval that has been provided.
+If the script finds the math box, then this script will read and answer that math.

+This version has no difference from the main branch, only English translation is provided on this version.

-# Cara Pemakaian
+# Usage
-Install [python](https://www.python.org/downloads/), versi yang mana saja boleh (rekomendasi: 3.7>).
-Untuk windows 7, gunakan [versi 3.8.6](https://www.python.org/downloads/release/python-386/).
-Untuk windows XP, gunakan [versi 3.4.3](https://www.python.org/downloads/release/python-343/)
+Install [python](https://www.python.org/downloads/), any version will do (recommended: 3.7>).
+For Windows 7, use [version 3.8.6](https://www.python.org/downloads/release/python-386/).
+For Windows XP, use [version 3.4.3](https://www.python.org/downloads/release/python-343/)

-Pergi ke [releases](https://github.com/Trisnox/Lost-Saga-AFK-Auto-Solver/releases) dan pilih versi, lalu ekstrak file.
-Pastikan semua package sudah di install, jika belum jalankan cmd di folder tersebut lalu ketik `pip install -U -r requirements.txt` untuk install semua package yang dibutuhkan.
-Setelah itu install juga [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) dan tambahkan ke PATH jika belum.
-Jika semua kebutuhan sudah terpenuhi, gunakan cmd di folder tersebut menggunakan admin lalu ketik `main.py`.

-Setelah GUI muncul, atur beberapa pilihan yang sesuai dengan yang digunakan, dan setelah selesai mengatur, klik tombol `Mulai` atau F6 di keyboard.
+Go to [releases](https://github.com/Trisnox/Lost-Saga-AFK-Auto-Solver/releases) and choose version, then extract the file.
+Make sure all Python packages have been installed.
+If not, then run command prompt on that folder and type `pip install -U -r requirements.txt` to install all the required packages.

+After that, install [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki), adding it to PATH is optional.

+When all requirements have been met, use command prompt on that folder using admin privileges, then type `main.py`.
+When GUI appears, set the options as required, after you have set them, click the `start` button or `F6` on the keyboard.

-# To-do Priority
+# To-Do Priority
-- [High] Resolusi otomatis.
-Dikarenakan box mtk selalu memiliki ukuran yang sama, code harus di tulis ulang supaya tidak perlu menggunakan resolusi spesifik, hanya penempatannya saja yang berbeda.
+- [High] Automatic resolution.
+Since the math box always had the same size, the code must be rewritten so that it doesn't require a specific resolution, only the offsets are different on each resolution.
 - [Low] Failproof.
-Karena adanya versi baru, setelah di tes, 100% dari 300+ gambar hasil percobaan berhasil semua, mungkin butuh lebih banyak tes.
-Karena script ini mengulang mtk tersebut jika tidak bisa dibaca, ini mungkin tidak dibutuhkan, kecuali kemungkinan gagal bacanya tinggi maka akan dicoba dibuatkan failproof.
+Ever since the latest version release, after a test, 100% out of 300+ images succeeded, it might require more tests.
+Since this script retries the math box if it cannot be read, this might not be required, except if the fail probability is high, then I will try to create a failproof method.
 - [Low] One time usage.
-Selama dijalankan, hanya akan bekerja jika menekan tombol F7, dan bisa digunakan lagi setelah selesai hingga script dihentikan.
-Ini hanya digunakan untuk para pengguna jitbit macro untuk sinergi macro yang sempurna.
-- [Medium] English translation.
-Seeing some people actually use this script outside Indonesia (which have huge playerbase, I think?), it would be handy if I were translate it into English.
-- [Low] (Jika memungkinkan) Bundle script ke dalam bentuk exe.
-Dengan ini, tidak perlu install python, cukup tesseract saja.
+After being run, it only works if `F7` button is pressed and can be processed again until this script has been stopped.
+This is only made to synergize with jitbit macro recorder in order to create perfect macros with no math disturbance.
+- [Low] If possible, I will bundle this script into an executable.
+This way, installing Python won't be needed, only Tesseract is required to be installed.

 # QNA
-Q: Tidak ada input (enter/text), tapi OCR berhasil.\
+Q: No input (enter/text), but OCR succeeded.\
-A: ~~Coba masuk HQ, ketik sesuatu, keluar.
-Setelah ini biasanya akan bekerja.~~ Setelah diteliti, jalankan script ini dulu, lalu setelah itu jalankan lost saga.
-Entah kenapa scriptnya tidak bisa input jika lost saga dijalankan duluan.

-Q: Di test input, chat box keluar, tapi tidak ada input `abc123`.\
-A: Jika sudah melakukan solusi di atas, ini bug jika memakai `pynput` tetapi masih bekerja jika digunakan untuk menjawab mtk, lebih baik pakai `directinput`.

-Q: Bisa dipakai di lost saga client bahasa lain?\
-A: Hanya untuk lost saga bahasa indonesia/inggris.
-Jika ingin pakai di client lain, screenshot kotak afk ([biasanya terlihat seperti ini](https://user-images.githubusercontent.com/66292369/215278517-69c7bb1f-1e73-4344-ad33-2d9b5de5663d.png)), crop tombol `enter` lalu tukar dengan komponen yang ada di folder `img`.
-Jika masih tidak bisa mungkin harus modifikasi script.
+A: ~~Try entering HQ, type something, and out.
+After this, it will usually work. ~~ After some research, run this script first, then run Lost Saga.
+I don't know why this script won't send input if Lost Saga is run first.

+Q: On test input, `Enter` is pressed, but there is no `abc123` input.\
+A: After you tried the solution above, this is a bug with `pynput`.
+However, it'll work fine for answering the math box, it is better to use `directinput`.

+Q: It only prints `OCR failed to identify numbers, retrying`.\
+A: It can be either\
+   - The game window is partially cropped.
+When you use the `test screenshot` button, this is an example of a [good screenshot](https://media.discordapp.net/attachments/1097099248329306122/1097156717210501130/image.png), and this is an example of a [bad screenshot](https://media.discordapp.net/attachments/1097099248329306122/1097156850127999128/image.png) (notice how the bad screenshot had its top window blacked out, it is likely because the game resolution is higher than the desktop screen resolution)
+   - Using incorrect resolution
+   - Using incorrect window mode

+   This problem might be fixed by the time the automatic resolution check has been released.

+Q: Can it be used on other Lost Saga clients with different languages? \
+A: Only for English/Indonesian clients.
+If you want to use it on another client, screenshot the math box ([usually looks like this](https://user-images.githubusercontent.com/66292369/215278517-69c7bb1f-1e73-4344-ad33-2d9b5de5663d.png)), crop the `enter` button, and then swap the component inside the `img` folder.
+If it doesn't work, then script modification might be needed.

 Q: Error: `ModuleNotFoundError: No module named '...'`\
-A: 2 kemungkinan.\
+A: 2 possibilities.\
-   1, belum install modul menggunakan `pip install -r requirements.txt`\
+   1, haven't installed the module using `pip install -r requirements.txt`\
-   2, punya lebih dari 1 versi python berbeda, bisa di cek menggunakan `py -0`, lalu gunakan versi specifik menggunakan `py -versi.python`, contoh: `py -3.10-64 main.py`.
+   2, have more than 1 Python version, you can check it using `py -0`.
+To use a specific version, type `py -python.version`, example: `py -3.10-64 main.py`